 I. Activity II.
 Description III.
-Amount Server for data collection and project management. \$ 10,000
+Amount Server for participant and student collected data and project management. \$ 10,000 unit cost of the item if more than one unit would be purchased, and the total cost.

-Entry Format: The campus (if applicable), a description of and justification for the item, the unit cost of the item if more than one unit would be purchased, and the total cost.
+Entry Format: The campus (if applicable), a description of and justification for the item, the